WangXFng/RDRec/README.md

 ## Note
 - Please use the latest code released on **<u>June 11th, 2024</u>**.
 - The checkpoints of the RDRec model for Step 2 were uploaded on [Google Drive](https://drive.google.com/drive/folders/1bwhliM4KN8pBdk5c0pRPDVCgTJbeOk0s) and [Baidu Drive](https://pan.baidu.com/s/15TQ6zi-ZHfPik02bjlPwRQ?pwd=eb3d ).
 - The experimental setup follows [POD](https://github.com/lileipisces/POD).
-If there is any problem, please check our code or this paper.
+If there is any problem, please check our code or [[ArXiv]](https://arxiv.org/pdf/2405.10587).
 - Thanks to Wei-Hsiang Huang's careful review, although RDRec independently generate user preferences and item attributes, training data for explanation generations could potentially include the last items.

 ## Instruction